 The fact that milk is Oregon’s official state beverage shows how important dairy cattle are to its agriculture and economy.
 Oregon is home to 240 dairy farms, and its dairy cattle industry contributes nearly $1 billion to the economy every year!
-Oregon dairy farmers are devoted to producing high quality milk by taking good care of their cows.
+Oregon dairy farmers are devoted to producing high-quality milk by taking good care of their cows.
 Their hard work pays off, as Oregon has consistently placed in the top five states for milk quality.
-In 2015 alone, milk production made $474 million in gross farm sales, making it one of Oregon’s most valuable commodities.
+In 2020 alone, milk production made $557 million in gross farm sales, making it one of Oregon’s most valuable commodities.1

 Cattle were domesticated over 10,000 years ago in the Near East.
 However, it took over 4,000 years for people to begin milking cows.
 The first evidence of cows being milked for human consumption has been found in pottery shards in Britain and Northern Europe.
 But first, humans had to evolve to drink cow’s milk past infancy.
 Since then, cows and cow milk has been found in almost every major civilization, and have even been worshiped by ancient cultures.
 In Ancient Egypt, the goddess Hathor was a cow, and she guarded the fertility of the land.

-Cattle was brought to the New World via Mexico in 1525, and arrived in New England a century later.
-Milk and milk products quickly became a staple in the diet in the colonists in the Americas.
-In the late 19th century Louis Pasteur invented pasteurization, which is the process of heating up liquids to kill harmful bacteria and then cooled down quickly.
+Cattle were brought to the New World via Mexico in 1525 and arrived in New England a century later.
+Milk and milk products quickly became a staple in the diet of the colonists in the Americas.
+In the late 19th century Louis Pasteur invented pasteurization, which is the process of heating up liquids to kill harmful bacteria and then cooling down quickly.
 Milk bottles were patented in 1884, and became the standard just five years later.
-Pasteurization and the milk bottle vastly reduce the potential of milk-born illnesses.
-The square paper milk cartons were introduced in the 1950’s, and they were quickly adopted by most dairies because they could hold more milk than the glass bottles, and the cost of milk for consumers was also reduced because the paper cartons were cheaper than the glass counterparts.
+Pasteurization and the milk bottle vastly reduce the potential of milk-borne illnesses.
+The square paper milk cartons were introduced in the 1950s, and they were quickly adopted by most dairies because they could hold more milk than glass bottles, and the cost of milk for consumers was also reduced because the paper cartons were cheaper than the glass counterparts.

 The most popular dairy cow breed.
 They are black and white; their markings are unique, and no two are ever the same.
 Holsteins are used for drinking milk production, and are the most efficient breed.
 This breed originated in modern day Northern Germany.

-This breed are a golden red color with white markings.
-They milk they give is unique because it has a golden hue due to high amounts of beta carotene.
+This breed is a golden red color with white markings.
+The milk they give is unique because it has a golden hue due to high amounts of beta carotene.
 Like the Jerseys, the milk is high in butterfat, making it good for cheese.
 This breed originated on the British Isle Guernsey.

 They have reddish-brown coloring with white spots.
 Their milk is also high in protein and butterfat, and produces a lot of milk daily.
 This breed originated in Ayr, Scotland.